Genivia/ugrep/README.md

            --break
                   Adds a line break between results from different files.
-This option is enabled by --pretty when the output is sent to a terminal.
+This option is enabled by --heading.

            -C NUM, --context=NUM
                   Output NUM lines of leading and trailing context surrounding each